yegor256/blog/_posts/2020/jul/2020-07-29-open-source-etiquette.md

 ask nicely, be grateful, and be ready to admit a mistake.
 I would recommend [15 rules for communicating at GitHub](https://ben.balter.com/2014/11/06/rules-of-communicating-at-github/) by Ben Balter, a Senior Product Manager at GitHub.

+**Ping Them**.
+When you make some changes to the branch and want your pull request to be reviewed again: post a message explicitly asking your reviewer to take another look.
+When you submit a pull request, post a message into it addressing it to the architect of the project: ask them to review the PR.
+And so on.
+Don't expect them to watch your activity.
+They have other things to do.
+It's your responsibility to ping them.

 **Make Descriptive [Commits](https://git-scm.com/docs/git-commit)**.
 The style of formatting Git commit messages (I'm sure you are using Git) is usually